YEET200/AirforceRP_SERVER_Panel/CONTRIBUTING.md

 To Contribute
-1.You Have to apply by going to my website https://contribute.airforcerp.com/ <br>
-2.if you get a email like this back <br>
+1.You Have to apply by going to my website https://contribute.airforcerp.com/ (not active yet)<br> 2.if you get a email like this back <br>
  Dear User <br>
   Please wait 7 day to hear a Reponse, We'll give you a update on when you application will be accepted or Denied <br>